samir-zaman/leads-tracker/README.md

 # leads-tracker
-Chrome extension that keeps track of sales leads by saving U
+Chrome extension that keeps track of sales leads by saving URLs